ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 # Round 3: The Dark Cloud's Core
 Earlier we taught you how to take chunks out of the dark cloud.
 If you can't go to the Drave it may take days or weeks, but if you are diligent you should be able to eradicate its spiritual field -- the cloud-like spiritual smog.
 You can liken this spiritual field with depression, so destroying it can alieve feelings of lethargy and dispair.

 The dark cloud has 4 aspects, its smog-like spiritual field, a tentacle that you can occasionally feel, and some sort of nucleus at the center of its consciousness.
 Its final trait is that some of its spiritual-smog can stick to you, well I should say that a lot of it will stick to you.
-This substance can be anywhere, its not as extreme as if you, say one day decided to run through a dark cloud, but after you clear the dark cloud there will probably still be some left and you also may encounter it when you leave your home to go about your day.
+This substance can be anywhere, its not as extreme as if you, say, one day decided to run through a dark cloud.
+But after you clear the dark cloud there will probably still be some left and you may encounter it when you leave your home to go about your day.

 Some people are just drowning in the dark cloud's spiritual field, but the dark cloud's tentacle can also attach itself to humans.
 This is not common dark cloud behavior, usually the net they cast is so broad that the likelihood of being targeted by the dark cloud is small.
 BUT, once we began fighting it, we experienced retribution from the dark cloud that you may encounter.